Alternative guide

 Practical fixes after the scan

-Use SiteLeak findings to repair broken customer-action links before lower-risk inventory cleanup.
+Use SiteLeak findings to repair broken action links before lower-risk inventory cleanup.

 Use crawler exports when a specialist needs page-level inventories, directives, metadata, and large crawl data.